PMCC-BioinformaticsCore/mihcro/README.md

 The purpose of the pipeline is to convert tiled or stitched multi-channel microscopy images into clean single-cell data.
 It takes as input a samplesheet, and an optional list of markers present on the panel.
 It stitches images together if required, performs cell segmentation on the DAPI channel, quantifies outputs into single-cell format and then runs a few basic clustering analyses.

 The segmentation model to be used can be selected (currently mesmer is default, and cellpose is also available).
-There are optional preprocessing steps prior to segmentation for speed and accuracy, including DAPI background removal, Otsu thresholding, and downscaling to 1um/pixel scale.
+By default, the pipeline performs segmentation on the DAPI marker, but there is also the option to specify a membrane marker with which to segment whole cells.
+There are also optional preprocessing steps prior to segmentation for speed and accuracy, including DAPI background removal, Otsu thresholding, and downscaling to 1um/pixel scale.

 The pipeline returns a processed TIFF file, a segmented image mask and summary, a cell x feature spreadsheet, as well as an HTML report on the cell x feature data, including segmentation summary statistics, marker intensity summary statistics, and UMAP reduction and clustering.